grumBit/webPathProjects/docs/css_notes/css_grum_notes.md

 ## `height`, `width`, `padding`, `borders`, and `margins`
 The five properties of the box model are: `height` and `width`, `padding`, `borders`, and `margins`.

-* The box model comprises a set of properties used to create space around and between HTML elements.
+* The box model comprises a set of properties used to create space around and between HTML elements;

     *   [<img src="./Codecademy-The_Box_Model_1-overview.jpg" alt="drawing" width="250"/>](Codecademy-The_Box_Model_1-overview.jpg)